Valdes-Tresanco-MS/gmx_MMPBSA/README.md

   Ligand files and info that are needed to perform the calculation.
 If the ligand are not defined, we generate it from that of the complex.

-  -lm <Structure File>  A *.mol2 file of the unbound ligand used to parametrize ligand for Gromacs.
+  -lm <Structure File>  A *.mol2 file of the unbound ligand used to parametrize ligand for GROMACS.
                          Must be defined if Protein-Ligand (small molecule) complex was define.
                          Antechamber output *.mol2 is recommended (default: None) -ls <Structure File>  Structure file of the unbound ligand.
 If ligand is a small molecule, make